The Mixed-Up Encyclopedic Literature Dictionary (Excerpt)

 Peter Pan – a children’s novel about a love triangle (Peter Pan, Wendy, Tinker Bell).

 Stranger, The – novel by the French author Albert Camus.
 A kind of crime novel, but not enough of a masterwork to bring the author fame.
 A total bomb, actually.
-Killing a man because the sun was too bright is not only too weak as a motive for murder, but there is also absolutely no foreshadowing of it.
+Killing a man because the sun was too bright is not only too weak as a motive for murder, but there is also absolutely no foreshadowing.
 The trial scene lacks impact.
 Parts with little connection to the section at hand are grandiloquent, boring one slightly.
 However, more than any other reason, it may be called a complete failure as it does not present a single new trick or idea for a murder.

 Tale of the Heike, The – The angry shouts of the geisha of Gion